 7.6 Term of License

-The license of a Branch has a term of five years.
-The license of a Branch may be extended if its parent satisfies all the following conditions:
+The license of a Branch has a term of five years but not exceeding the remaining effective period of the parent company’s Certificate of Business Registration or the equivalent (for documents having expiry date).
+The license of a Branch may be extended upon its expiry unless it commits one of the following violations:

 Branches of foreign businesses shall be subject to the taxes prevailing in Vietnam, which are well described in the Section 16 hereunder.